mathie/mathie.github.io/_drafts/nanowrimo.md

 > When I type ‘www.bbc.co.uk’ into the location bar of my favourite browser,
 > and press return, what happens?

 I'm 11,000 words in so far.
-We've made the DNS lookup, we've made the HTTP request, and we're now diving down the stack through TCP to the IP layer, to see what happens there.
+We've made the DNS lookup (having figured out what to look up in the first place), we've made the HTTP request, and we're now diving down the stack through TCP to the IP layer, to see what happens there.

 I love this topic.
 Mostly I love this topic because it makes me feel clever.
 It turns out I do know quite a bit about the IP stack works, at several different levels of scale.
 Of what I've written so far, all I had to look up was the actual packet formats, and to remind myself exactly how TCP uses sequence numbers and windows to maintain a reliable stream in the face of packet loss.

 Of course, that almost certainly means it's full of inaccuracies and nonsense because I haven't done any real fact checking!